-(1) Does early-life disruption of upstream trigger regions have selective effects on adult cognitive and affective function?
 Lesion experiments are irreversible and are defined spatially, encompassing all cells within reach of a burn or chemical injection.
-It is now possible to express inactivating receptors in specific cell populations, which do not act unless exposed to a ligand or light.
-These tools can target defined nuclei and cell types and are reversible on time scales into the subsecond range.
+It is now possible to express inactivating receptors (Asrican et al., 2013; Nielsen et al., 2012; Wess et al., 2013) in specific cell populations, which do not act unless exposed to a ligand or light.
+These tools can target defined nuclei and cell types and are reversible on timescales into the subsecond range.
 Inactivation can even be performed during specific behaviors.
-Such tools can be used to test when in development, and under what circumstances, a region shapes cognitive and affective circuitry at distal sites.
-It should be possible to target specific lobules of cerebellum (for instance lobules VI/VII), as well as smaller structures throughout the brain (for instance the deep nuclear-VTA pathway).
+Such tools can be used to test when in development, and under what circumstances, a region perturbs cognitive and affective behavior and disrupts the anatomy and physiological function of neural circuitry at remote sites.
+In the case of cerebellum, it should be possible to target specific subregions (for instance, lobules VI/VII) and cell types, as well as smaller structures throughout the brain (for instance, the deep nuclear-VTA pathway).